Free HOA Guide · No Email Required

 How do we know if our umbrella coverage is enough?

 A general rule: your umbrella limit should be at least equal to your association’s total assets plus one year of operating budget.
 So if your common areas are worth $5 million and your annual budget is $500,000, you want at least $5.5 million in total liability protection (underlying policies plus umbrella).
 Associations with pools, playgrounds, fitness centers, or multi-story parking structures should carry higher limits because these amenities create more liability exposure.
-Umbrella coverage is relatively inexpensive — a $1–$2 million umbrella typically costs $500–$1,500 per year.
+Umbrella premium is meaningfully small relative to the excess coverage it provides.
+The question worth asking is whether your umbrella limit, layered above your primary GL and D&O, equals your association’s total assets plus one year’s operating budget at minimum.

 What documents does an insurance agent need to quote our HOA?